 All of the distances should be to the exit, not the services themselves, as if the services are a few miles from the motorway drivers might see the signs and presume that they don't need to leave yet.

-The signs are funded and maintained by the Highways Agency.
+The signs are funded and maintained by Highways England.

-This sign differs because it lists the distance to several services, includes the operators (until 2012), and can handle services on several roads which is important near motorway junctions or in areas with few services.
+This sign differs because it lists the distance to several services, includes the operators (between 1982 and 2012 only), and can handle services on several roads which is important near motorway junctions or in areas with few services.
+On the original drawings, space was left for a star-rating system which was never introduced, despite a reminder being issued in 2008.
 Only the next or next-but-one service area on each route can be included and only no more than three motorway routes should be included.

-The operator's name was supposed to be written in BLOCK CAPITALS, however this hasn't always been true.
-To exploit a legal loophole regarding advertising, many services chose to display their facility's names instead of the operator, making signs like this look really complicated.
-The photo to the right shows a relatively tame example of this.
+The operator's name was supposed to be written in BLOCK CAPITALS.
+To exploit a legal loophole regarding advertising, many services chose to display their facility's names instead of the operator, making these signs look really complicated.
 Consequently, as of April 2012, the signs should show the services' names instead, written in mixed case.

-Rest areas still have a similar sign, but without the operator's headboard.
+Rest areas still have a similar sign, but without any branding.
+A service area name is normally given, but isn't mandatory.

 These signs are also property of the operator.
 They are there primarily to reassure drivers that the next exit is a service area.